dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/sort-filter-page.md

 | Date ascending       | ascending           | descending     |
 | Date descending      | ascending           | ascending      |

 The method uses LINQ to Entities to specify the column to sort by.
 The code creates an `IQueryable` variable before the switch statement, modifies it in the switch statement, and calls the `ToListAsync` method after the `switch` statement.
 When you create and modify `IQueryable` variables, no query is sent to the database.
-The query is not executed until you convert the `IQueryable` object into a collection by calling a method such as `ToListAsync`.
-Therefore, this code results in a single query that is not executed until the `return View` statement.
+The query isn't executed until you convert the `IQueryable` object into a collection by calling a method such as `ToListAsync`.
+Therefore, this code results in a single query that's not executed until the `return View` statement.

 This code could get verbose with a large number of columns.
 [The last tutorial in this series](advanced.md#dynamic-linq) shows how to write code that lets you pass the name of the `OrderBy` column in a string variable.